Analysis | Trump promised his supporters ‘everything.’ He didn’t deliver on much of it.

 Stop spending money on space exploration until the United States can fix its potholes.
 Encourage private space-exploration companies to expand.
 (Trump proposed increased spending for NASA and launched Space Force.)

 Stop so-called zombie spending, in which the government funds programs that have had their congressional authorization lapse.
 By cutting 5 percent of this spending, Trump estimates he could save almost $200 billion over 10 years.
-(Such spending includes funding on “on veterans’ medical care, the National Institutes of Health, the FBI, the Federal Election Commission and U.S. embassies and consulates abroad,” none of which have ceased).
+(Such spending includes funding “veterans’ medical care, the National Institutes of Health, the FBI, the Federal Election Commission and U.S. embassies and consulates abroad,” none of which have ceased).

 Knock down the regulatory walls between states for health insurance, making plans available nationally instead of regionally.
 “Insurance costs will go down and consumer satisfaction will go up.”
 (Fact check)